 Fire Chief Lind came up to speak on the recent purchase of a truck chassis that was built and is now ready for the equipment needed to be put into service.
-As the cost of this equipment falls within the council's approval authority, bids were obtained and Chief Lind presented the bid that he recommends after review of the supplier's ability and bid price.
+Bids were obtained by Chief Lind and presented to the council for their consideration and recommended the low price bidder.
 Council Member Broadhead asked a couple questions about the chassis including the cost, when it was bought, and when the equipment would be ready for the chassis.
-Chief Lind responded it was approximately \$56,700, it was received just last month in November, and it would be ready in about 4 months.
-Council Member Broadhead then asked whether the Fire Department was opting for any of the options or extra features for the chassis equipment and Chief Lind responded that they would only be opting for the foam induction system which would be another \$3,000.
+Chief Lind responded it was approximately \$56,700, it was received just last month, and, pending council approval, it would be ready in about 4 months.
+Council Member Broadhead then asked whether the fire department was opting for any of the options or extra features for the chassis equipment.
+Chief Lind responded that they would only be opting for the foam induction system, which would be another \$3,000.
 Council Member Broadhead then asked what the budget was for this entire project and City Manager Reeves responded that there is a \$220,000 budget for the new equipment.